The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Coboundaries and integrality

 To prove Theorem \ref{thm:realiseMM}, we note that it follows directly from the next two lemmas.
-Lemma \ref{lem:realiseW} is a generalisation of results of Schmitt \cite{schmitt02} and we defer its proof to the end of the section.
-We will use $-^\vee$ to denote $\textrm{Hom}(-, \Z)$, while $-^*$ denotes duals of vector spaces.
+Lemma \ref{lem:realiseW} is a generalisation of results of Schmitt \cite{schmitt02} and we defer its proof to the next subsection.